Mob Kills Chief Imam in Kwara over Witchcraft Allegation

 Following his death, his relatives, identified as Mohammed Shaba, Mamudu Gana, and Ndakpotun Issa, allegedly gathered a group of youths and went to confront the cleric.

 Despite appeals from community elders, the situation quickly escalated into violence.
-The mob descended on the Imam, beating him severely until he died.
+The mob descended on the Imam, beating him severely until he gave up the ghost.

 Residents said the attackers refused all pleas to stop and insisted that the cleric had used dark powers to harm Gana.